Ke Aina Kai Townhomes 12

 No analysis available

-Sewer inclusion is well supported: 3/3 current listings carry the SEWER MLS flag, and a public remark explicitly states the fee covers 'water, sewer, trash.'
-This is consistent across the listing data and directly confirmed by the remarks.
+Sewer inclusion is clearly confirmed.
+All 4/4 current listings carry the SEWER flag, and multiple remarks explicitly state the fee covers sewer.
+This is consistent across listings and does not look like copy-paste error.

 No analysis available